drazkiew/PythonTaskWojDra/README.md

 ```

 ### Migrate the database
-Once the connection has been established, you can create all the required database structures by using Django's manage tool:
+Once the connection has been established, you can create all the required database structures using Django's manage tool:
 ```bash
 python manage.py migrate
 ```

 ### Launch Django app
-Once all the above steps have been completed, the app can be launched using the following command:
+Once all the above steps have been completed, the app can be launched:
 ```bash
 python manage.py runserver
 ```

 ## Testing
-This app has tests written using PyTest.
+This project has tests written using PyTest.
 They are all located inside the `tests` folder.
+Tests will use a temporarily created SQLite database to test app's functionality.

 To launch this app's tests, use the following command in project's root directory, inside its virtual environment:
 ```bash